helloimlixin/SharingApp/README.md

 - **borrower**: a contact that borrows an item an eventually returns it to the item's owner
 - **item**: an object that is owned by the owner and may be borrowed by a contact in the owner's contact list.
 - **item status**: the current state of the item, which defaults to *"Available"* and can be changed at any time by the owner.
 When an item is borrowed, the owner changes the item's status to *"Borrowed"*, and when the item is returned, the owenr changes the status back to *"Available"*.

+## Acknowledgement

+This is based on the capstone project of the Coursera's Object-Oriented Design course created by University of Alberta.